Success! How do we achieve success in our business?

 #3: Do It

 Stop thinking about it and do it.
 Sometimes we get paralyzed with indecision.
 This uncertainty hinders our focus and increases our fears.
 We overanalyze.
 We procrastinate and turn to Facebook rather than open our laptops and start typing, planning and calendaring.

-Here’s a good example.
+Here is a good example.
 I have an unexpected trip to Atlanta today.
-If I had procrastinated like I wanted to and put off writing because there was plenty of time in my mind to do it, I would be facing a time crunch right now.
+If I had procrastinated, like I wanted to, and put off writing because there was plenty of time in my mind to do it, I would be facing a time crunch right now.
 You can do this.
 Get it on the calendar and have your tasks for the week aligned.

 What if you have more tasks than time?
 Ask yourself, what are the three frogs for your day or week?
 If the task list looks long and intimidating, ask yourself, “What are the three hardest things I need to accomplish?”